ProfYaffle88/project-art-portfolio/README.md

 - All content was written by [MorgaanW](https://github.com/MorgaanW), [fawyl](https://github.com/fawyl), [Graciete-Gil](https://github.com/Graciete-Gil) and [ProfYaffle88](https://github.com/users/ProfYaffle88)
 - The format of this ReadMe.md was adapted from a docoument by [Iris Smok](https://github.com/Iris-Smok)
-- The structure of the gallery page was adapted from . . .
+- The structure of the gallery page was adapted from the [Responsive Gallery Design on W3 Schools](https://www.w3schools.com/css/css_image_gallery.asp)
-- Navbar stuff . . .
+- The header, footer and navbar were adapted from the [Love-Running Code Institute project](https://github.com/Code-Institute-Solutions/love-running-v3)
+- Stack Overflow provided several solutions to multiple issues including alignment, positioning, and responsiveness.
+[Stack Overflow](https://stackoverflow.com/questions)

 ## Media

-- All images were taken from . . .
+- All images used were made by AI-generated sources
+    -
+    -

 ## Acknowledgements

-- Thanks to
+- Thanks to w3 Schools, Stack Overflow, Code Institute and above all the holy trinity of instructors; Iris, Martin and Kevin.